Rainbow Snow and Ice Cube Sensory Bin for Winter

 - Coping mechanisms

-This ice sensory table idea provides a great way for students to explore the colors of the rainbow, color mixing, and the scientific process of melting snow and ice.
+This ice cube sensory table idea provides a great way for students to explore the colors of the rainbow, color mixing, and the scientific process of melting snow and ice.

 - Ice tray